 The more clearly its terms are laid out (ideally on an official government website), the more likely it is to attract investors.

 Even if there are multiple investment options available to foreigners, there usually is an official source that clearly specifies the minimum investment sums, a schedule of all fees that are payable, as well as the eligibility criteria for the applicant and their family.

-Simplicity and clarity are the key markers of a legitimate Golden Visa program.
-Meanwhile, a supposed program that has a convoluted process and many hoops to jump through, or a program that sounds too good to be true, could be a scam – tread carefully.
+Meanwhile, a supposed program that has many hoops to jump through, or a program that sounds too good to be true, could be a scam – tread carefully.

 The Benefits of Golden Visas

 VISA-FREE TRAVEL TO SCHENGEN